TriantafyllosZegos/reskill-app/README.md

      - `title`
      - `thumbnail`
    - **Description:** This route combines data from two URLs to provide a list of posts with their associated thumbnails.
 The response also includes a `limit` parameter to control the number of posts fetched.
+   - **Key Point:** The number of posts returned can be limited by passing a `limit` parameter in the request.

 2. **`/post/:id` Route:**
    - **Returns:**